muratk5n/thirdwave/en/README.md

 ---

-@stevenstrogatz
+"@stevenstrogatz

 A little piece I wrote for @QuantaMagazine -- hope you enjoy it!
-It starts with a famous puzzle posed to Johnny von Neumann about two bicycles and a fly.
+It starts with a famous puzzle posed to Johnny von Neumann about two bicycles and a fly"

 [[-]](https://twitter.com/stevenstrogatz/status/1485626030983458821)